livecode/livecode-ide/Documentation/guides/LiveCode Script.md

 For details of the image formats supported natively, see the section on the *Image* object.
 For details of the audio formats supported natively, see the section on the *audioClip* object.
-For details on how to control a QuickTime movie, see the section on the *Player* object.
+For details on how to control a movie, see the section on the *Player* object.

 #### How to Use External Files